 4. COVID-19 financial support through crowdfunding

-5. COVID-19 financial assistance for individuals with unemployment
+5. COVID-19 financial assistance with unemployment

 6. Help with credit card payments

 If you’re worried about your upcoming credit card bills, know that their many credit card companies are waiving monthly fees and overdraft charges, and some are offering payment deferrals.
 Citizens advice has more information.